Guidelines for entering into joint supervision agreements (cotutelle agreements) between UiO and European universities

 Publication and use of research results as well as intellectual property rights shall be guaranteed by all involved institutions, and comply with applicable legislation and regulations in the countries concerned.
-In Norway, storage, authors’ rights and copyright are regulated by the Copyright Act of 12 May 1961 no. 2 (lovdata.no) (Norwegian) and other applicable statutes, as well as by prevailing rules for IPR.
+In Norway, storage, authors’ rights and copyright are regulated by the Copyright Act of 1 July, 2018 (lovdata.no) (Norwegian) and other applicable statutes, as well as by prevailing rules for IPR.

 PhD candidates employed by UiO have an obligation to inform the University about any inventions that may lead to patents, pursuant to the Act respecting the right to employees’ inventions of 17 April 1970 no. 2 (Norwegian text only).